illsk1lls/ZipRipper/README.md

-# ZipRipper - A frontend script to crack ZIP passwords using JohnTheRipper
+# ZipRipper - A frontend script to crack password protected ZIP files using JohnTheRipper

 Credit To: <br>